The Loss of a Grandchild

 - Continue to visit, phone or write and provide love and support.

-- It will help your child’s grief and your own if you can talk about the baby using his or her name.
+- It will help your child’s grief and your own if you can talk about the baby using the baby's name.

-- In many cases, parents have a photo of the baby – don’t feel it is macabre if this is displayed.
+- In many cases, parents have a photo of the baby – don’t be upset if they choose to share it and display it.
 Perhaps in time you might like a copy.

 - If you are emotionally close to your child, you can provide great comfort, but you can also cause great pain.
 Be careful about using comforting phrases, which may come easily to your lips.
 Don’t say ‘You can have another baby’ or ‘At least you have the other children’, as this can be very hurtful.
 Their baby who died was wanted for him or herself.
 Other children will not be a replacement.